ikramelhazdour/GEE_LULC_Multi-year_Classification/README.md

 ## Note
 The unique aspect of this workflow is its ability to leverage a single year's training data to perform classification across multiple years, making it particularly valuable for historical analysis where ground truth data may be limited.

+## Citation
+The research paper related to this work will be available soon